ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
 It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

 ---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** October 17, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---